basvanbeek/docker-zipkin/README.md

     $ docker-compose -f docker-compose.yml -f docker-compose-mysql.yml up

+### Kafka

+The docker-compose configuration can be extended to use Kafka instead of Scribe, using the `docker-compose-kafka.yml` file.

+To start the Kafka-backed configuration, run:

+    $ HOSTNAME=myhostname -f docker-compose.yml -f docker-compose-kafka.yml up

 ### Legacy

 The Cassandra and MySQL docker-compose files described above use version 2 of